munin-monitoring/munin/README.rst

 the INSTALL all the documentation can be found there.

-Information on developing Munin with GitHub, such as how branches are used and the version numbering scheme, can be found in `Munin's GitHub Wiki`__:
+Information on developing Munin with GitHub, such as how branches are used and the version numbering scheme, can be found in `Munin's GitHub Wiki`__.

 .. __ : https://github.com/munin-monitoring/munin/wiki/_pages